 Black Heels Are Fine, But in France, Everyone Knows This Shoe Color Looks Better With White Dresses

+Black Heels Are Fine, But in France, Everyone Knows This Shoe Colour Looks Better With White Dresses

 You'll never hear me say a bad word about black heels.
 In my closet live about 20 pairs of heels, and if I had to guess, I'd say that 85% of them are black.
-But just because they're good—timeless, versatile, and easy—doesn't mean that you should only wear or buy black heels.
-There are other, more exciting colors to test out, and in France this summer, everyone seems to be in agreement that one shoe color alternative to black is especially worth styling with white dresses.
+But just because they're good—timeless, versatile and easy—doesn't mean that you should only wear or buy black heels.
+There are other, more exciting colours to test out, and in France this summer, everyone seems to be in agreement that one shoe colour alternative to black is especially worth styling with white dresses.
 The hue in question?
 Burgundy.

 On Laura Harrier: Jacquemus dress and shoes